 The paired joints of the jaw (or TMJ) are often the source of facial pain or headaches.
 Problems with the temperomandibular joint (TMJ) can also result in limited opening of the jaw and can be accompanied by popping or clicking in the jaw.
+Patients often complain of pain in the jaw with activities such as talking, chewing or yawning.
+Some patients also report grinding of the teeth, clenching their jaw, chronic headaches, or throat pain.
 Some TMJ problems arise from trauma to the face, neck or head, while some problems are more insidious and are the result of postural and other types of oral habits.

 TMJ therapists work to restore optimal joint mechanics by using their hands to mobilize the jaw and the neck joints that are not moving properly.